DragonLYL0718/DragonLYL0718/about.md

 <!--author-->

 I am a master's student in the School of Design at the Southern University of Science and Technology, supervised by [Prof. Seungwoo JE](https://www.seungwooje.com/).
+I will join the [WIT LAB](https://sites.google.com/view/kaist-witlab/) in October as an intern under the supervision of Prof. Ian Oakley.

 My research in human-computer interaction focuses on the **Haptic Device, Embodiment Illusion, and Body Ownership with virtual reality**.